-Taking Chinese language tests (such as the HSK) on advanced levels require a reading speed which is significantly faster than most learners achieve without specifically practising reading speed.
-The first time I took an advanced test in Chinese, I understood almost everything I read, but finished only half the questions, because I didn’t read quickly enough..
+Taking Chinese language tests (such as the HSK) on advanced levels requires a reading speed which is significantly faster than most learners achieve without specifically practising reading speed.
+The first time I took an advanced test in Chinese, I understood almost everything I read but finished only half the questions, because I didn’t read quickly enough.
 I’ve heard people describe their advanced Chinese tests in a similar way so many times that this can’t be an exception: Reading speed really is a major hurdle to passing advanced proficiency tests.
 Reading speed does of course also affect the intermediate level, but to a lesser extent.

 Why am I reading so slowly?

 If we want to read quickly, we first need to identify where we have problems and what skills we need to improve.
 Just practising reading faster in general will be useful, but it’s always more effective to analyse the problem a bit before starting.
 Here are some obstacles that might affect you:

 - Weak vocabulary: Not knowing enough words absolutely kills reading speed.
 Most people get stuck on words they don’t know, but even if you can learn to skip these words and still understand the gist, lacking vocabulary might be a major problem.
 Encountering characters you don’t know also required time even if you decide to skip them.
 See this article where I argue that learning lots of words is even more important than people generally think.